UNSW-CEEM/NEMSEER/docs/source/examples/p5min_demand_forecast_convergence.md

 fg.set_ylabels("TOTALDEMAND (MW)");
 ```

-From this, it's a little clearer that demand forecasting draws on current demand.
-For more information, see this [AEMO document](https://aemo.com.au/-/media/files/electricity/nem/security_and_reliability/dispatch/policy_and_process/five-minute-pd-demand-forecasting-using-historical-demand-change.pdf).
+From this, it's a little clearer that demand forecasting for {term}`5MPD` is heavily influenced by current demand.
+In actual fact, demand forecasts for the last 11 dispatch intervals in a {term}`5MPD` forecast are based on a recursive application of an average percentage demand change, which is specific to a given dispatch interval and whether the day is a weekday or weekend.
+This average percentage demand change is calculated using demand data form the last two weeks.
+For more information, see this [AEMO document on 5MPD demand forecasting](https://aemo.com.au/-/media/files/electricity/nem/security_and_reliability/dispatch/policy_and_process/five-minute-pd-demand-forecasting-using-historical-demand-change.pdf) and this [AEMO document on demand terms in the EMMS data model](https://aemo.com.au/-/media/files/electricity/nem/security_and_reliability/dispatch/policy_and_process/demand-terms-in-emms-data-model.pdf).

 +++